19hours/sg-statutes/Acts/Films Act.md

 “advertisement” includes any advertising poster, circular, catalogue or price list;

-“advertising poster” means any poster, placard, video slick, photograph or other printed pictorial matter that is intended for use in the advertising or exhibition of a film to the public and includes a miniature representation or enlarged representation of the whole or part of any such poster.
+“advertising poster” means any poster, placard, video slick, photograph or other pictorial matter that is intended for use in the advertising or exhibition of a film to the public and includes a miniature representation or enlarged representation of the whole or part of any such poster.

 [10/98]

+[Act 25 of 2018 wef 29/04/2019]

 (4) For the purposes of this section, an advertisement shall be deemed to be an advertisement publicly displayed if it is displayed in or so as to be visible from —